 Local & State Incentives

-For example, a company creating 100 jobs with an average salary of $46,285 will qualify for an incentive of $2,000 per job - a total of $200,000.
-This is paid in four annual payments averaging $50,000.
+For example, a company creating 100 full time jobs with average salaries of $57,845 could qualify for Pasco County’s Job Creation Incentive equaling $2,000 per job - a total of $200,000 paid direct to the company over four years.

 Pasco County, Florida Incentives